“Which is better, Shopify or WordPress?”- this question confuses everyone. Many of them find Shopify a better choice than WordPress and vice versa.

 However, if you opt for WordPress.com, it has five paid plans based on your needs and requirements.

-Free Plan offers you free themes, SSL certificate, and 1 GB storage.
+Free Plan offers you free themes, an SSL certificate, and 1 GB of storage.
 Its personal plan gives you a free domain and unlimited email support.
-And, Premium plan provides you with Google Ad revenue, Premium themes, whereas the Business plan offers you 50k WordPress plugins and automated site backup.
+And, The Premium plan provides you with Google Ad revenue, Premium themes, whereas the Business plan offers you 50k WordPress plugins and automated site backup.
 Last, its eCommerce Plan offers eCommerce marketing tools and integrations for store owners.

 Well, if you go for WordPres.org, it doesn’t have any fixed pricing.
 Though it’s free, you have to pay extra for various functionalities.
 For e.g.-